R-montekaka/recurrent-software-dev-hw-ts-kaka/README.md

     - `model`
     - `year`
   - `color`
-  - `created_at` <- the database creation date, not the date the vehicle was manufactured
+  - `created_at` - The database creation date, not the date the vehicle was manufactured
 - `/vehicles/[vin]` - This will return the same information as `/vehicles` but for only the vehicle that is specified in the vin
 - `/datapoints` - This will return all vehicle charge status information as an array, each with the following data:
   - `vin`: A unique identifier tied to the vehicle, expressed as a